|

 *** Note that a couple of sources mistakenly

 report they married at "Quartzite," Arizona.
-The name of
+The

-Quartzsite, Arizona.
+vows is spelled Quartzsite, Arizona.

-Biography - Credits - Residences of Al Jolson |
+| Biography - Credits - Residences of Al Jolson |

-Al Jolson was one of entertainment's earliest superstars,
+Al Jolson was one of entertainment's earliest

-billed as "America's Greatest Entertainer."
-Within
+he was being billed as "America's Greatest Entertainer."

-Entertainer."
-Entertainment historians recall Jolson
+Greatest Entertainer."
+Entertainment historians recall

-20th century.
-With his inflated ego, Al would have been
+half of the 20th century.
+With his inflated ego,

-the first to concur with that assessment.
+Al would have been the first to concur with that

 Notable firsts in Jolson's career include the first